MAKE YOUR FREE Tenancy Agreement

 - The Tenant shall keep any communal halls, lifts, passageways, driveways and other common areas clean and fit for use.

-Assignment or subletting
+Assignment or Subletting

 - The Tenant shall not take in any lodgers or assign, sublet, charge or part with or share occupation of the Property or any part of it.

-Expiry of the tenancy
+End of the Tenancy

 - yield up the Property with full vacant possession;